-How to Spot SEO Myths: 7 Common SEO Myths, Debunked
+How to Spot SEO Myths: 20 Common SEO Myths, Debunked

 Is Google Just Testing?

-Sometimes there will be a big uproar in the SEO community because of change in the way Google displays or orders search results.
+Sometimes there will be a big uproar in the SEO community because of changes in the way Google displays or orders search results.

 These changes are often tested in the wild before they are rolled out to more search results.